ortus-docs/commandbox-docs/embedded-server/multi-site-support/multi-site-examples.md

 ### Web root convention

-This example server configures some defaults in the `web` object and then simply points to the web root of several sites where a `.site.json` file is waiting to further configure each site.
+This example server configures some defaults in the `web` object and then simply points to the web root of several sites where a `.site.json` file is waiting to further configure each site:

 {% code title="server.json" %}
 ```javascript